 I started with the home page, which originally included links to recent articles.
 I ended up with a minimalistic vibe I really liked (inspired by Justin's website minus the brutalist part).
 I designed everything from the start focusing equally on the light and dark versions (have you noticed the moon button on the bottom right corner?) to avoid facing the same problems I had experienced on the old design.

 Once that was done I moved to the post page.
 I really wanted some color in here while keeping the minimal look, so I added the gradient border to the top section (highly inspired by CSS Tricks) and made the cover image a moving blob (here's the code for that in case you're curious).
 I also integrated the Blogcast player into the design (checkout that play button on the gradient border) using the new whitelabeled player feature.
 Finally, I added a card to direct readers to my newsletter at the bottom of every article (more on that below) and a full-blown comment system powered by Commento, a comment system built with privacy in mind (and this time, comments also look awesome on the dark).

 Finally, I designed the newsletter page.
-If you haven't yet subscribed, I'd recommend you to do it, because I'm planning to focus on that newsletter a lot more from now on, with weekly project updates and early-access to articles (you can also support me on Patreon for more updates and even earlier access).
+If you haven't yet subscribed, I'd recommend you to do it, because I'm planning to focus on that newsletter a lot more from now on, with weekly project updates and early-access to articles (you can also support me for more updates and even earlier access).

 I plan to write more this summer, and will probably launch a few things before I start school again on September (that'll be my last year before university!).
 I'll also keep tweaking the design, which I've open-sourced.

 Would love to know what you think about the new design, so make sure to leave a comment below (who knows, you could be forever remembered as one of the first commenters of this website!) :D